A Probabilistic Framework for Estimating the Modal Age at Death

-The requirement for large $ n $ ensures that the normal approximation is accurate.
-Additionally, it is important that each expected count, which avoids issues with skewness or discreteness that can affect the approximation.
-If any $ p_x $ is very small, the corresponding component of $ \bm{D} $ may not be well-approximated by a normal distribution.
+The requirement for a large $n$ ensures that the normal approximation is accurate.
+Additionally, it is essential that each expected count $n p_x$ is sufficiently large to avoid issues related to skewness or discreteness that could affect the approximation.
+If any $p_x$ is very small, the corresponding component of $\bm{D}$ may not be well-approximated by a normal distribution.

-The covariance matrix $ \bm{\Sigma} $ reflects the negative correlations between counts in different age categories, arising because the total number of deaths $ n $ is fixed; an increase in deaths in one age category must be followed by a decrease in another to maintain the total.
-By using the Gaussian approximation, we can perform computations and estimations that are otherwise difficult with the exact multinomial distribution, facilitating the estimation of the probability distribution of the modal age at death.
+The covariance matrix $\bm{\Sigma}$ highlights the negative correlations between counts in different age categories.
+These correlations arise because the total number of deaths $n$ is fixed; an increase in deaths in one age category necessitates a decrease in another to maintain the total.
+By using the Gaussian approximation, computations and estimations become more tractable, enabling the analysis of the probability distribution of the modal age at death with greater ease.